Alien vs. Predator Central logo

 The second human expedition to Xenomorph Prime occurred in Aliens: Female War, after the events of Nightmare Asylum.
 The goal of the mission was to acquire the Alien Queen Mother and bring her to Earth.
 The Alien infestation on Earth would then be subjugated under her and move to one specific location where they would be vulnerable to nuclear weapons.
 Leading the mission was an android version of Ellen Ripley with the help of Wilks, Billie, and some mercenaries.
 The Xenomorph Prime depicted in the comic was a barren wasteland, with giant egg-like hives and no other lifeforms but the Xenomorphs.
 The mission was a success and the Queen Mother was removed from the planet, resulting in the liberation of Earth from the Aliens.

-Grant Corporation's Mission To Xenomorph Prime In Aliens: Genocide
+Grant Corporation's Mission In Aliens: Genocide

 Xenomorph Prime in Aliens: Genocide